ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

   ![](images/base-bot_3.png)
 </figure>

 As you can see, we have successfully created a simple differential drive robot and visualized it in RVIz.
-It is not necessary to visualize your robot in RVIz, but it’s a good step in order to see if you have properly defined your URDF.
+It is not necessary to visualize your robot in RVIz, but it's a good step in order to see if you have properly defined your URDF.
 This helps you ensure that the robot state publisher is publishing the correct transformations.

 You may have noticed that another window was launched - this is a GUI for the joint state publisher.
 The joint state publisher is another ROS 2 package which publishes the state for our non-fixed joints.
 You can manipulate this publisher through the small GUI and the new pose of the joints will be reflected in RVIz.
 Sliding the bars for any of the two wheels will rotate these joints.
 You can see this in action by viewing RVIZ as you sweep the sliders in the Joint State Publisher GUI.